Layer 2 solutions in blockchain

 Interoperability Issues: Connecting the Layer 2 Islands

-Cross-Layer 2 Communication Protocols: Exploring protocols that enable direct communication and interaction between different Layer 2 networks.
-This allows for more complex cross-Layer 2 applications.
+• Cross-Layer 2 communication protocols allow direct interaction between Layer 2s for complex applications.

 Prominent Layer 2 Solutions in 2025: Scaling Blockchain to the Next Level